ramtinsoltani/releasedates.io/README.md

 # Contribution

-Any contributions through [Pull Requests](https://github.com/ramtinsoltani/releasedates.io/pulls) are welcomed.
+Any contributions through [Pull Requests](https://github.com/ramtinsoltani/releasedates.io/pulls) are welcome.
 Also, if you have a feature request or found a bug in the web app, use the [Issues](https://github.com/ramtinsoltani/releasedates.io/issues) page to let me know.